aws/aws-fpga/README.md

     $ vivado -mode batch -source create_dcp_from_cl.tcl   # make sure you have vivado installed and vivado license manager running
     $ aws ec2 createFpgaImage TBD TBD TBD         # make sure you have aws account, aws-cli installed, and you ran `aws configure`

+## Building, Registering and Using an AFI

+The [Getting started with CL examples](./hdk/cl/examples/Getting_Started_With_CL_Examples.md) can walk you through step by step how to build an AFI from one of the provided example, registers with AWS, and run it on an EC2 F1 instance.

+    aws-fpga/hdk/cl/examples/Getting_Started_With_CL_Examples.md